 - Pharmacy or Big Box Store

-There are a couple of activities that can be done to reduce the expenses required to use film, provided that you’re shooting a medium to high volume of film.
+There are two things that you can do to cut back on the costs involved in shooting film, assuming that you’re shooting a medium to high volume of film.

-Keep in mind that you’re limited to 100 foot rolls of black and white film.
-This is due to black and white film is easier and more affordable to develop yourself.
+Bear in mind that you’re only going to be able to get bulk rolls of black & white film.
+This is in part because black & white film is less difficult and more affordable to develop yourself.

-It’s easy to develop and digitize film yourself.
-In fact it is a very good method to save money so you can use more film with your Canon AT-1.
+Any film can be developed at home.
+In fact it is a smart way to lower your costs so you can use more film with your Canon AT-1.

-Black & white film is by far the simplest to process yourself.
-Developer temperature and time are both not as critical to do correctly with black & white films as time and temperatures are for color negative or slide film.
+Black & white film is significantly less complicated to process.
+Chemical temperature and development times are both not as vital to do correctly with black & white films as temperatures and time are for transparency or color negative.